 Fats: The In Between

 Saturated Fat is one of those in-between fats.
-Saturated fats are found in the greatest amounts animal fats, butter, dairy, and ghee but for those of us on a plant-based diet, they’re found in tropical oils like coconut and palm as well.
+Saturated fats are found in the greatest amounts animal fats such as meat and dairy products but for those of us on a plant-based diet, they're found in tropical oils like coconut and palm as well.

 The 2015–2020 Dietary Guidelines for Americans recommends that healthy adults keep saturated fat to less than 10 percent of your calorie intake.